 And, Acts 4:12 declares in reference to Jesus Christ, “Nor is there salvation in any other, for there is no other name under heaven given among men by which we must be saved.”

-David Guzik’s Commentary on the Bible supports the declaration in John 14:6 that indicates Jesus Christ is the only way to God (or to the Father), but Guzik does not make clear exactly what is meant by the statement “No one comes to the Father except through Me,” which could refer to eternal salvation, prayer, or perhaps something else.
+David Guzik’s Commentary on the Bible asserts that John 14:6 indicates Jesus Christ is the only way to God (i.e., the Father), but Guzik does not make clear exactly what is meant by the statement “No one comes to the Father except through Me,” which could refer to not only eternal salvation but also to prayer or perhaps something else.
 Guzik says,

 i.
 If a Christian objects to such a statement, they are often met with the reply, “What right do you have to send me to Hell just because I don’t believe in Jesus the way you do?”